litong01/avalonapps/README.md

 ```
 The above command runs the Avalon event listener and wait for workerRegister event.
 It
 will wait for 500 seconds, then quit.
 If you wish to listen for a shorter or longer
 period, you can change the value to your desired value.
+When there are workerRegistered
+events produced on Fabric network, this app will show the events.

 ### To produce some events